Julieisbaka/Julieisbaka.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: A Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or feature for this project.
 title: ''
 labels: ''
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [ ... ]